jlhutch/pylru/README.txt

                         # x will be less than or equal to cache.size()

     cache.clear()       # Remove all elements from the cache.

+* These calls have no effect on the cache order.

 The lrucache takes an optional callback function as a second argument.
 Since the cache has a fixed size some operations, such as an insertion, may cause a key/value pair to be ejected.
 If the optional callback function is given it will be called when this occurs.
 For example::